hazelcast/fraud-detection-onnx/README.md

 ![Topic Screenshot](./images/kafka-topic.png)

-# Deploy a Hazelcast-Onnx Container to AWS ECS
+# Deploy Hazelcast-Onnx, Management Center and Fraud Dasshboard to AWS ECS

+In this demo, you will spin up 3 containers in AWS ECS:
+* A single-node Hazelcast cluster
+* A Hazelcast Management Center
+* A custom Fraud Analytics dashboard

+These container images can be deployed to the cloud provider of your choice or run locally (preferably on an AMD64 machine).
+For simplicity, we'll use AWS ECS to deploy via the familiar  `docker compose` commmand.

+## The Hazelcast + Onnx container
-We've created a docker image preloaded with:
+We've built a docker image preloaded with:
 * Hazelcast 5.2.1 running on Ubuntu 22.04
 * ONNX runtime libraries in a supported platform/OS/Programming language combination (e.g AMD64/Linux/Java)
 * Some sample Transaction data (in csv files) for testing purposes

-This image can be deployed to the cloud provider of your choice or run locally (preferably on an AMD64 machine).
-For simplicity of deployment (via `docker compose`), we'll use AWS ECS.

-Note that the image will run on ARM devices, like an Apple M1-powered device, via emulation.
+Note that this image will run on ARM devices, like an Apple M1-powered device, via emulation.
 However, the performance and stability is negatively impacted when running in emulation mode on Apple M1 devices.

+## The custom Fraud Analytics Dashboard
+This docker image bundles a Streamlit app that connects automatically to the `hazelcast-onnx` container.
+The app is
+* Written entirely in Python,
+* Uses Hazelcast Python client to retrieve data from Hazelcast via SQL

-## Deploy Hazelcast-Onnx image to AWS ECS with Docker Compose
+## Deploy containers to AWS ECS with Docker Compose

 Create a docker "Context" to deploy a `docker compose` file to AWS ECS
 ```
 docker context create myecscontext
 docker context use myecscontext
 ```
-Check the docker-compose.yml file so you can validate the container that will be deployed to your AWS ECS service

-You can deploy the hazelcast-onnx container with
+Now that you've switch to your `myecscontext`, docker compose will use AWS ECS as deployment target.

 ```
 docker compose up
 ```
 This will take 5-10 minutes to complete

-Once the process completes, you can check the `hazelcast-onnx` server name & port by running
+Once the process completes, you can check the 3 containers are up and running
+* `hazelcast-onnx`
+* `fraud-dashboard`
+* `management-center`

 ```
 docker compose ps